lynnaloo/xtuple-vagrant/demo/source/README.md

 ### Additional Information ###

-Edit `pg_hba.conf` to allow the host machine to access Postgres:

-    vim cd/etc/postgresql/[postgres version]/main/pg_hba.conf

-Add an entry for the IP address of the host machine:

-    host    all     all     [host ip]/32   trust

 The virtual machine can be shut down by using the command:

     vagrant halt

+The virtual machine can be started by using the command:

+    vagrant up

-The virtual machine can be destroyed with this command:
+The virtual machine can be destroyed by using the command:

     vagrant destroy